inferless/qwen2-72b-instruct/README.md

 This will create a copy of the repository in your own GitHub account, allowing you to make changes and customize it according to your needs.

-### Add Your Hugging Face Auth Token
-Go into the `app.py` and replace `<your_token>` with your hugging face api key.
-Make sure to check the repo is private to protect your hugging face key.

 ### Create a Custom Runtime in Inferless
 To access the custom runtime window in Inferless, simply navigate to the sidebar and click on the **Create new Runtime** button.
 A pop-up will appear.